pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 **General changes**

-- Enhance the connection experience for TiDB Dedicated
+- Enhance the connection experience for [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters.

     - Refine the Connect dialog interface to offer TiDB Dedicated users a smoother and more efficient connection experience.
     - TiDB Dedicated introduces "Networking page" in Cluster level to simplify the network configuration for your cluster.